 When the pandemic of 2020 hit, I was a newcomer in SIA.
 I had a sponsor.
 I attended meetings.
 I had only begun to work step one.
-I learned from the old timers, who had been around the rooms for decades about my powerlessness over structural violence: how we were survivors of it, but how, as survivors, we had also become perpetrators of it as well.
+I learned from the old timers, who had been around the rooms for decades about my powerlessness over the isms: how we were survivors of it, but how, as survivors, we had also become perpetrators of it.
 Life had become unmanageable.
 Suicide seemed like an option.
 For many, homicide seemed viable.
 Some had done time in prison.
 Most of us lost sleep and peace fantasizing about revenge.
-We needed a new meaning for justice.
-We grieved and we made amends.

 There were many more beautiful folks in the daily meetings.
 But these were mine.